spectrum4/spectrum4/README.md

 ## Execution context

   * Spectrum +4 runs at EL1
-  * MMU is not yet enabled
+  * MMU is enabled
+  * Kernel virtual addresses map 1:1 with physical addresses, but with upper 16 bits set
   * EL3 data cache is enabled
   * EL3 instruction cache is enabled
   * Timer interrupts configured and enabled, but keyboard routines not yet written